 The Corporation requires the highest standards of integrity and conduct from its staff members.
-The requirements and the relevant legal obligations are clearly set out in a code of conduct ("Code of Conduct") incorporated into the Staff Handbook.
-The Code of Conduct also sets out, in particular, provisions as regards potential conflicts of interest which may arise between staff members and the Corporation in respect of which staff members should be aware, and other provisions designed to ensure that they carry out their work properly, ethically, impartially and free from any suggestion of improper influence.
-A copy of the Code of Conduct is posted on the Corporation's intranet to make it readily accessible by all staff members.
+The requirements and the relevant legal obligations are clearly set out in a code of conduct (Code of Conduct) incorporated into the Staff Handbook.
+The Code of Conduct also sets out, in particular, provisions as regards potential conflicts of interest which may arise between staff members and the Corporation in respect of which staff members should be aware, and other provisions designed to ensure that they carry out their work properly, ethically, impartially and free from suggestion of improper influence.

+A copy of the Code of Conduct is made available on the Corporation's intranet to all staff members.

 Staff members are required to give written confirmation of their compliance with the Code of Conduct on an annual basis.
-Based on the confirmation received from the staff members, Management was satisfied that staff members have complied with the Code of Conduct during 2011.
+Based on the confirmation received from the staff members, Management was satisfied that staff members have complied with the Code of Conduct in 2013.